CentrePort/DFW Airport station: TRE Link

 TRE Link (Route 31) is a shuttle that runs between the station and the lower level of DFW's Terminal B. The line is operated by Trinity Metro, with additional funding from DART and DFW Airport.

 A pedestrian walkway connects the DFW bus station to the airport's TEXRail and DART Silver Line station, DART Orange Line station, and Terminal A; the remaining terminals can be accessed using either the landside Terminal Link shuttle or airside Skylink people mover.
 When traveling northbound, the route also stops at Southgate Plaza, a mixed-use development containing a Hyatt Place hotel and the airport's administrative offices.
 The shuttle operates every 20-40 minutes during the TRE's operating hours.

 Arlington

 Arlington On-Demand is a ride-sharing service operated by Via Transportation.
 The service provides transportation from CentrePort/DFW station to any location in Arlington city limits.
 The service is available from 6 AM to 9 PM on weekdays and 9 AM to 9 PM on Saturdays; there is no Sunday service.

-During weekday peak periods (6 AM - 8 AM and 3:30 PM - 7 PM), Via also runs the Arlington Express shuttle, which directly connects the station to Arlington City Hall and the University of Texas at Arlington's University Center.
-The shuttle runs once every thirty minutes.